 Research has connected the consumption of black tea to a decreased risk of developing kidney stones.
 This is believed to be connected to both the caffeine content and antioxidants present within this miraculously delicious and beneficial tea variety!

-Final Word of Warning: Due to the notable content of caffeine found in this tea, it is not recommended that pregnant women consume it, as this can lead to complications in the pregnancy, not to mention the fact that most babies cannot process caffeine in utero.
-Furthermore, if you anxiety problems, adding caffeine to your diet isn’t always the best option.
-However, in low-caffeine doses (steeping for short periods of time), ceylon tea can help eliminate some of the other factors that may be causing your stress.
+Word of Caution: Due to the notable content of caffeine found in this tea, it is not recommended that pregnant women consume it, as this can lead to complications in the pregnancy, not to mention the fact that most babies cannot process caffeine in utero.
+Furthermore, if you have anxiety problems, adding caffeine to your diet isn’t always the best option.
+However, in low-caffeine doses (steeping for short periods of time), ceylon tea can help to eliminate some of the factors that may be causing you stress.
 As always, it is best to speak with your doctor before adding a new herbal treatment to your normal dietary or health regimen.